fawazadeniji123/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed

 file 12-directory_permissions is a script that creates a directory called my_dir with permissions 751 in the working directory.

+file 13-change_group is a script that changes the group owner to school for the file hello.